-More specialized EDD applications are extensions of these general tasks and are often more focused on a particular search task, the context in which that search occurs, or the mode by which that search is performed.
+More specialized EDD dogs applications are extensions of these general tasks and are often more focused on a particular search task, the context in which that search occurs, or the mode by which that search is performed.

-As mentioned, specialization is increasing as a consequence of the growing sophistication of EDD applications with some fairly well-defined specialties.
+As mentioned, specialization is increasing as a consequence of the growing sophistication of EDD dogs applications with some fairly well-defined specialties.

 For example, Person/Body-Borne Improvised Explosive Device (PBIED/BBIED) EDDs interrogate persons or their aerodynamic wake, such as TSA Passenger Screening and Vapor Wake canines, respectively.

 Specialized Search Dogs (SSD) and similar variants are remotely-directed dogs working off-lead and down-range, primarily but not exclusively for military applications in detecting IEDs.
 Variants of the SSD include specific main route (i.e., roadway) clearance and land-mine EDD dogs.